Tyler929/SurfinCode/test.md

 **Describe good and bad passwords?
 What is another step that is used to assist in authentication.**

-Good passwords have uppercase, lowercase, symbol, and number characters.
-Bad passwords have only one form of characters or have something that identifies you in them; for example, a pet or your mom's name.
-Another step that is used to assist in authentication is multi factor authentication (using another device to verify your identity) or biometrics.
+Good passwords vary in characters and synbols while bad passwords are very simple, an exmaple of a good password includes D*S&$fks$!!w2 while a bad one is 123.
+Also, one factor used in the authentication system is multi factor authentication which verifies you via a remote device or biometrics.

 **Try to describe Symmetric and Asymmetric encryption.**

 Symmetric encrytion happens when there's only one key, which is secret, and this key is used to decrypt and encrypt electronic data/information.
 Asymmetric encryption/cryptography happens when there's a pair of related keys, including one private and one public.
 These are used to decrypt and encrypt information to protect it from unauthorized use/access.

 **Provide and example of encryption we used in deployment.**